Tour-Atlas/Documentation/Get_Tour_Summarys.md

 }
 ```

 This API will return an array of all matched tours.
+Use this array to sort your results.
+Call the Get Tour Summary API to get the summary listing for a group of tours.